QMeqGR/qm-maxima/README.md

      (%o8) [kind(hbar, real), hbar > 0, kind(c1, complex), kind(c2, complex)]

  -- Function: bra ([c_{1},c_{2},...])
-     ‘bra’ creates a _column_ vector of arbitrary finite dimension.
+     ‘bra’ creates a _row_ vector of arbitrary finite dimension.
 The entries ‘c_{i}’ can be any Maxima expression.
 The user must ‘declare’ any relevant constants to be complex.
 For a matrix representation the elements must be entered as a list in ‘[...]’